rotki/rotki/docs/api.rst

       {
           "async_query": false,
+	  "ignore_cache": false,
           "chains": ["ethereum", "optimism"]
       }

+   :reqjson bool ignore_cache: Defaults to false.
+If set to true then all events will be redecoded, not only those that have not yet been decoded.
    :reqjson list chains: A list specifying the evm/evmlike chains for which to decode tx_hashes.
 The possible values are limited to the chains with evm transactions for evm and to zksynclite for evmlike.
 If the list is not provided all transactions from all the chains will be decoded.

    **Example Response**: